TK-CamBaz/Transcriptomic-data-analysis-DEMO/Tutorial/StepByStepEN.md

 cd ~/AfterQC-0.9.7
 pypy after.py -1 SRR23919699_1.fastq -2 SRR23919699_2.fastq
 ```
 The output includes three directories: good, bad, and QC.
-The fq files in the good folder are the cleaned sequences, the fq files in the bad folder are the removed sequences, and the HTML files in the QC folder are the reports that compare the sequences before and after cleaning.
+The fq files in the good folder are the clean reads, the fq files in the bad folder are the removed reads, and the HTML files in the QC folder are the reports that compare the sequences before and after cleaning.

 <img src="https://github.com/TK-CamBaz/RNA-seq-data-analysis-DEMO/blob/main/Tutorial/Figure/AfterQC_partial_res.png" width="450">

 ### (2) Build a whole genome index
-The purpose of this step is to speed up the subsequent sequence alignment process, which is done using HISAT2.
+The purpose of this step is to speed up the sequence mapping process, which is done using HISAT2.
 For example, with tu.genome.ipm_v2.fasta:
 ```
 hisat2-build -p 8 tu.genome.ipm_v2.fasta index/tu.genome_index
 ```
 The output is a directory named tu.genome_index, containing eight H2 files.

-### (3) Align sequences to the reference genome
+### (3) Mapping sequences to the reference genome
 Use HISAT2 for this step.
 For example, with SRR23919699_1.good.fq and SRR23919699_2.good.fq:
 ```